-Simply getting out and hiking, jogging, playing sports, or any other activity that gets your heart rate up and keeps it up for some time will help improve your cardiovascular fitness and make your transition onto your Wilderness Trip that much easier.
-Beginning at least 3-4 weeks before Wilderness and spending 1-2 hours a week initially, and then building up to 3-4+ hours a week of cardiovascular activity will make a big difference in your bodies ability to meet the demands of the program.
-See Wilderness Fitness Expectations on the Wilderness web page to learn more about how you can best prepare for Wilderness.
+Simply getting out and hiking, jogging, playing sports, or any other activity that gets your heart rate up and keeps it up for some time will help improve your cardiovascular fitness and make your transition onto your Wilderness Orientation Trip that much easier.
+Beginning at least 3-4 weeks before your trip and spending 1-2 hours a week initially, and then building up to 3-4+ hours a week of cardiovascular activity will make a big difference in your body’s ability to meet the demands of the program.
+See Wilderness Fitness Expectations to learn more about how you can best prepare.
 If despite your best intentions, you are unable to get out and be active and train, don’t despair.
-Focus on arriving rested, well fed and hydrated with an openness for new experiences and challenges, and you will do fine.
+Focus on arriving rested, well-fed and hydrated with an openness to new experiences and challenges, and you will do fine.
 If you live at sea level, you might consider arriving early at elevation (Carbondale is at 6181’, and Denver is at 5380’ above sea level) to allow your body to begin the acclimatization process.

 What about Lions, Tigers, and Bears?
 Is there scary wildlife or other critters I need to be aware of?

-Wilderness Orientation session visits our “backyard” Wilderness areas made up of sub-alpine and alpine tundra ecosystems.
+Wilderness Orientation visits our “backyard” wilderness areas made up of sub-alpine and alpine tundra ecosystems.
 Ranging in elevation from 9000 -13,000+ feet above sea level these ecosystems offer unique opportunities to explore public lands that were set aside due to their unique and “untrammeled” natural qualities and grandeur.